jarthurgross/website/index.md

 <img id='portrait' src='{{ relative }}images/jonathan-a-gross.jpg'
   alt='Portrait of Jonathan A. Gross' />

-My name is Jonathan A. Gross, and I am a Ph.D. candidate at the University of New Mexico studying the theory of quantum information.
+My name is Jonathan A. Gross, and I am a postdoc in Alexandre Blais' group at the University of Sherbrooke studying the theory of quantum information.
+I did my Ph.D. at the University of New Mexico under the supervision of Professor Carlton M. Caves.

 I hope for this website to keep a public record of my research activities (such as talks and publications), as well as to provide a platform for sharing interesting things I happen upon during the course of my work.

 I have a bachelor's degree in computer engineering from the University of Arizona, so much of what I find interesting outside my immediate research field